This page was generated from doc/tutorials/clustering_misorientations.ipynb. Interactive online version: Binder badge.

 )

-Calculate difference, defined as minimum rotation angle, between measured and theoretical values
+Calculate difference, defined as minimum rotation angle, between measured and theoretical values.
+This procedure accounts for the edges of the fundamental zone.

 [17]: